- Departments & Programs

 In determining whether an organization or its officers failed to take reasonable precautions under clause (b), the College may take into account the repeated occurrence of relevant other incidents involving the organization.

 In general, reported organizational violations of Departmental policies and standards should be addressed, and appropriate sanctions imposed, by the College office with administrative oversight of the organization.
-Possible violations of College Standards of Conduct should be reported to the Department of Safety and Security or the Undergraduate Judicial Affairs Office for disciplinary action.
+Possible violations of College Standards of Conduct should be reported to the Department of Safety and Security or the Office of Community Standards and Accountability for disciplinary action.